 - (a) expand the Group's business and strengthen the Group's market position in the construction industry in Singapore; - (b) pursue higher value contracts; - (c) enhance and expand the Group's workforce to keep up with the Group's business expansion; and - (d) improve productivity with investments in BIM and ERP software.

 CONTINGENT LIABILITIES

-As at 31 December 2017, the Group has provided performance bonds in favour of the customers amounting to approximately \$\$27.5 million.
+As at 31 December 2018, the Group had provided performance bonds in favour of the customers amounting to approximately \$\$20.8 million (2017: approximately \$\$27.5 million).

 CAPITAL COMMITMENTS